-Parent/Guardian Conferences
+Parent/Guardian Report Card Conferences

-Parent/guardian conferences provide an opportunity for parents/guardians to have one to one meetings with their child's teachers.
-During this time, parents/guardians are able to review report cards, ask questions regarding their child's academic progress etc. There will be two parent/guardian visitations during the school year.
-The dates and times of the parent/guardian visitations will be determined by the high school administration.
+Parent/ guardian conferences provides an opportunity for parents/guardians to have one to one meetings with their child's teachers.
+During this time, parents/guardians are able to discuss report cards, ask questions regarding their child's academic progress etc. There are two scheduled parent/guardian visitations during the school year.
+The dates and times of the parent/guardian visitations will be determined by each school's administration.